RAY® Freeze Dryer

 The RAY® batch freeze drying plant is ideally suited to processing products such as fruit and vegetables, pet food, meat, seafood, probiotics, convenience foods, instant coffee, tea and ready meals.

-RAY freeze drying plant
+RAY freeze dryer

 Thrive Life customer story